xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 ---
-title: How to install the xPack GNU ARM Embedded GCC binaries?
+title: How to install the xPack GNU Arm Embedded GCC binaries?
 permalink: /arm-none-eabi-gcc/install/

 summary: "The recommended method is via xpm."